-Dr Guillem Bernat is the CEO of Rapita Systems Ltd. He received his PhD in Computer Science from the Universitat de les Illes Balears in Spain, in 1998 and then took a lecturing position at the...
+Dr. Guillem Bernat is the Head of Sales and a founder of Rapita Systems.
+He received his PhD in Computer Science from the Universitat de les Illes Balears in Spain in 1998 and then took a lecturing position...

 Dr. Ian Broster is the Chief Operating Officer (COO) and a founder of Rapita Systems.
 His mix of technical and commercial ability has helped to grow Rapita from its early stages to the international brand it is...